ColorCoded Labs

 Extra Bold Bold Regular

 The brand's existing typographic voice was Helvetica Now Display — a clean, confident sans-serif.
-I extended it into a responsive digital type scale, defining hierarchy for web-specific contexts that the original print-oriented guidelines didn't cover: navigation, form elements, metadata, stat displays, and the dense curriculum sections on course pages.
+I extended it into a responsive digital type scale, defining hierarchy for the web-specific contexts the original print-oriented guidelines didn't cover: navigation, form elements, metadata, stat displays, and the dense curriculum sections on course pages.

 Key Design Decisions